 Safety and Health Programs Yes No N/A Comments A safety and health program is in place to help proactively manage safety and health in the workplace.
-Safety & health is the core value for your team and business.
+Safety and health is a top priority.
 Safety and health is a part of daily conversations with workers.
 A procedure is in place for workers to report injuries, illnesses, incidents (including near misses/close calls), hazards, and safety and health concerns.
 Workers are trained how to identify and control hazards.
 Workplace inspections are conducted with workers.
 Workers are asked for ideas on hazard control.

 Workers are assigned the task of choosing, implementing, and evaluating hazard controls they come up with.
 Safety and Health Programs Yes No N/A Comments Foreseeable emergency scenarios are identified, and instructions are developed on what to do in each case.
 Workers are consulted before significant changes are made to the workplace, work organization, equipment, or materials to identify potential safety or health issues.
-Time is set aside to discuss safety and health issues with the goal of identifying ways to improve the safety and health program.
+Time is set aside to discuss safety and health issues, with the goal of identifying ways to improve the safety and health program.

-- Recommended Practices for Safety and Health Programs - \$afety Pays Program - American Society of Safety Professionals: Guidance Manual Keep Your People Safe in Smaller Organizations (GM-Z10.101) - Welcome to Kentucky Safe KYSAFE Training
+- OSHA: Recommended Practices for Safety and Health Programs - OSHA: \$afety Pays Program - American Society of Safety Professionals: Guidance Manual Keep Your People Safe in Smaller Organizations (GM-Z10.101)